 2. Haemophilus influenza and Moraxella catarrhalis may be a cause pneumonia, especially in patients with chronic lung disease.

 3. Staphylococcus aureus causes <5% of CAP cases and ~30% of hospital-acquired pneumonia (HAP) cases; the disease usually has a severe course.
 The diagnosis is confirmed by microscopic examination of sputum samples, sputum cultures, and blood cultures.
 Patients with methicillin-resistant Staphylococcus aureus (MRSA) infection should be isolated.
 Infection with Panton-Valentine leukocidin-producing strain (PVL-SA) may lead to the formation of cavities in the lungs (necrotizing pneumonia) and multiple organ failure.
-Start targeted treatment as soon as results of microbiological studies are available.
+Start targeted treatment as soon as results of microbiologic studies are available.

 4. Klebsiella pneumoniae and other gram-negative intestinal bacilli (Escherichia coli, Proteus spp): Radiologic features: see Community-Acquired Pneumonia.
 The diagnosis is confirmed by blood or sputum cultures.